 A few weeks ago Juvia’s Place had a 40% off sitewide sale.
 Juvia’s Place already has very affordable eyeshadow palettes so I was super stoked to order the Juvia’s Place Nubian 2 Palette for even less at $11USD.
 Today’s post is my first impressions of the Nubian 2 along with swatches and a few makeup looks. *My full review is up now, you can find that post HERE!*

 Juvia’s Place Nubian 2 First Impressions

-The Juvia’s Place Nubian 2 Palette retails for $25USD (currently on sale for $19).
-It contains 12 x 3.5g eyeshadows for a total of 42g of product (Juvia’s Place says 45 grams total but this must include the packaging or else their math is off).
+The Juvia’s Place Nubian 2 Palette retails for $25USD (currently on sale for $19) and contains 12 x 3.5g eyeshadows for a total of 42g of product (Juvia’s Place says 45 grams total but this must include the packaging or else their math is off).
 This works out to $0.71/gram or $2.50/pan.
 Nubian 2 contains four matte shades and eight metallics in a paraben free formula.

-One of the reasons I went with the Nubian 2 palette over the original Nubian palette is that the N2 doesn’t contain parabens.
+One of the reasons I went with the Nubian 2 palette over the original Nubian palette is that the Nubian 2 doesn’t contain parabens.
 I watched Jen Luvs Reviews’ ingredient analysis of the original Nubian palette on Youtube and there were some pretty questionable ingredients in the formula.
-I don’t know if Juvia’s Place has since changed the formula, but the product description at Juvia’s Place for the N2 specifically indicated no parabens.
-I’ve been trying to be more ingredient conscious lately.
+Currently the Juvia’s Place product description for the N2 specifically indicated that it was paraben free.